-(g) VIEs for securitization of commercial mortgage loans originated by third parties
+(g) VIEs for securitization of loan receivable originated by third parties

-The Company and its subsidiaries invest in CMBS and RMBS originated by third parties.
-In some cases of such securitization, the Company's subsidiaries hold the subordinated portion and the subsidiaries act as a special-servicer of the securitization transaction.
-As the special servicer, the Company's subsidiaries have rights to dispose of real estate collateral related to the securitized commercial mortgage loans.
+The Company and its subsidiaries invest in CMBS, RMBS and other asset-backed securities originated by third parties.
+In some cases of such securitization, certain subsidiaries hold the subordinated portion and the subsidiaries act as a special-servicer of the securitization transaction.
+As the special servicer, the subsidiaries have rights to dispose of real estate collateral related to the securitized commercial mortgage loans.